BLCM/bl3mods/Apocalyptech/README.md

 - `eridian_unlocks.txt` - Aims to eventually unlock all eridian equipment from the beginning of the game, though currently all it does is the Resonator.
+  - **NOTE:** This currently does have a couple weird side effects, namely:
+    - Meleeing enemies will use the Resonator animation, though it continues to do damage as usual
+    - You won't be able to attach the empty blood pack to Ace Baron, during the Meridian Outskirts mission "Healers and Dealers."
 - `customization_unlocks.txt` - Removes the preorder/deluxe/superdeluxe
   requirements for the relevant cosmetic items.
 This does *not* actually spawn them in your game; you'll have to edit either `expanded_customization_pools`